alexpolt/alexpolt.github.io/src/atomic-data.md

   This way we solve the lifetime management problem but not necessarily the ABA problem.

   atomic\_data is a template that wraps any data structure.
-There is a static preallocated queue of this data of desired length (power of two).
+There is a static preallocated queue of this data of desired length.
 C++ rules for templates and static data makes it one per data type.
 The following illustration will make it easier to understand.

-  During operation the update and read methods are being called that accept a lambda  as a parameter provided by the user.
-It atomically allocates an element from the queue, makes a copy of the current data and passes it to the lambda.
-After lambda finishes the update method tries to do CAS on the pointer to current data.
+  During operation the update and read methods are being called that accept a functor (a lambda) as a parameter provided by the user.
+It atomically allocates an element from the queue, makes a copy of the current data and passes it to the functor.
+After functor finishes, the update method tries to do CAS on the pointer to current data.
 In case of failure the steps are repeated.
   On success the now old data element is being atomically returned to the queue.

-  So how do we avoid reusing old data and the ABA problem?
-That's where atomic\_data differs: we introduce a synchronization barrier when the left pointer (atomic integer) modulo N (length of the queue) equals zero.
+  So how do we avoid reusing used data and the ABA problem?
+That's where atomic\_data differs: we introduce a synchronization barrier when the left pointer (atomic integer) modulo N (length of the queue) equals zero (modulo for N power of two is going to be faster).
 The barrier separates used elements from unused.
-By waiting at the barrier for the condition *(right - left) == N* (N - length of the queue) we make the used elements ready to be used again.
+By waiting at the barrier for the  condition *(right - left) == N* (where N is length of the queue)  we make sure that no threads access the data elements from the queue in the update method.
+The used elements ready are now to be safely used again.
 This solves the lifetime and ABA problems at once.
-By increasing the length of the queue we are able to offset the cost of this synchronization.
+By increasing the length
+  of the queue we are able to offset the cost of this synchronization.

   But careful readers noticed that some elements in the queue might still be accessed by readers.
   There are a number of options to solve this. atomic\_data uses a static atomic reader counter